scav/micros-baseimage/README.md

 ###```SERVICE_NAME```

 The service name is fetched from the docker.properties file and made into a system variable.
-This is also the name of the process starting the microservice process
+This is also the name of the process starting the microservice process.

 ###```SERVICE_VERSION```